micmejia/bible-dump/AMPC/John/John 5.md

-For this reason the Jews began to persecute (annoy, torment) Jesus [^c]_and sought to kill Him_, because He was doing these things on the Sabbath.
+For this reason the Jews began to persecute (annoy, torment) Jesus _and sought to kill Him_, because He was doing these things on the Sabbath.